B.Sc., M.S.W., LLM (ADR), CP Med., Acc.F.M.(OAFM), AccEM

 Mediator and IRC

+Mandy is IRC and Mediator in both Sault Ste.
+Marie and Elliot Lake, Ontario.
 She is very passionate about helping families in these communities use ADR services rather than having to go through the court systems.
 She would love to be able to help reduce the impact of divorce or separation on as many children as she can.
-Mandy is also bilingual.

 Mediator and IRC